LuizMorato/lol-select-champion/README.md

 </a>

 # How to Use 🚀
-1. Clone the repository to your local machine.
-2. Open the index.html file in your web browser.
+1. Open the [Simple Champion Selector](https://luizmorato.github.io/lol-select-champion/) website in your browser.
-3. Click on the champion icons to select your champion.
+2. Click on the availables champions icons to select your champion.

 # Credits 💡
 Project inspired by @devemdobro.